galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 >
 {: .hands_on}

+The dataset has `133` rows corresponding to humans and over `27,000` columns specifying genes.
+The last column `age` contains the chronological age of humans.
+For the validation set, this `age` column is predicted and r2 metric is computed.

+> ### {% icon comment %} Comment
+> In `training_data_normal` dataset, you might have noticed that it showed `134` rows instead of `133` rows.
+The first row contains the header information i.e. the description of each column.
+{: .comment}

 ## Create data processing pipeline

 We can see that this RNA-seq dataset is high-dimensional.
 There are over `27,000` columns/features.
 Generally, not all the features in the dataset are useful for prediction.
 We need only those features which increase the predictive ability of the model.
 To filter these features, we perform feature selection and retain only those which are useful.
-To do that, we use `SelectKBest` module in the suite of data preprocessors.
-Again, we are not sure of how many of these features we will need.
-To find the right number of features, we do a hyperparameter search by setting a different number of features and find out the best number.
-To create this preprocessor, we will use **pipeline builder** tool.
-This tool defines sequential processing of datasets.
-After the preprocessing step, we should add a regressor algorithm (ElasticNet) which analyzes the preprocessed dataset.
-ElasticNet is a linear regressor with `l1` and `l2` as regularisers.
-The pipeline builder tool wraps the feature selection and regressor algorithm together and returns a `zipped` file as an output.
+To do that, we use [SelectKBest](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectKBest.html#sklearn.feature_selection.SelectKBest) module.
+This approach involves extracting those features which are most correlated to the target (`age` in our dataset).
+[F-regression](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_regression.html#sklearn.feature_selection.f_regression) is used for the extraction of features.
+Moreover, we are not sure of how many of these features we will need.
+To find the right number of features, we do a hyperparameter search.
+It works by setting a different number of features and find out the best number for which the accuracy is the best among all the numbers.
+To wrap this feature selector with a regressor, we will use **pipeline builder** tool.
+This tool creates a sequential flow of algorithms to execute on datasets.
+It does not take any dataset as an input.
+Rather, it is used as an input to **hyperparameter search tool** (explained in the following step).
+As a regressor, we will use ElasticNet which creates an age prediction model.
+It is a linear regressor with `l1` (also called lasso) and `l2` (also called ridge) as regularisers.
+Regularisation is a technique used in machine learning to prevent overfitting.
+Overfitting happens when a machine learning algorithm starts memorising dataset it is trained upon instead of learning general features.
+The consequence of overfitting is that the accuracy on training set is good but on the unseen set (test set) is not good which happens because the algorithm has not learned general features from dataset.
+To prevent overfitting, regularisers like `l1` and `l2` are used. `L1` is a linear term added to the error function of a machine learning algorithm and `l2` adds a squared term to the error function.
+More details about `l1` and `l2` can found [here](https://www.kaggle.com/residentmario/l1-norms-versus-l2-norms).

+> ### {% icon comment %} Comment
+> *ElasticNet* is a regularization method that combines lasso and ridge regression approaches.
+{: .comment}

 > ### {% icon hands_on %} Hands-on: Create pipeline
 >